SanderMertens/flecs/docs/FlecsScriptTutorial.md

 We're almost done!
 There is only one thing left, which is to combine the fence template in a nested template so we can create an enclosing.

-## Nested Assemblies
+## Nested Templates
-Now that we have our Fence template ready to go, we can build a higher level assemblies which reuses existing the `Fence` template.
+Now that we have our Fence template ready to go, we can build a higher level templates which reuses existing the `Fence` template.
 One typical thing we could do is instantiate a `Fence` four times, so that it creates an enclosed space.

 The code for this doesn't introduce anything beyond what we've already learned.
 Let's first setup a new template at the bottom of our script.
 Inside the template, lets create `width` and `depth` properties, so we can define a rectangular area.
 Let's also add a `color` and `height` property that we can passthrough to our `Fence` template.